ethersphere/ethswarm-blog-hugo/content/foundation/posts/monthly-development-update-august-2023.md

 _template = "post"
 +++

 In the past month, the Swarm ecosystem has seen some significant developments.
-The **Bee Track** team released the much anticipated localstore rewrite and has already ironed out some of the notable issues in version 1.17.3.
+The **Bee Track** team released the much anticipated localstore rewrite and has already ironed out some of the notable issues in version [1.17.3(https://github.com/ethersphere/bee/releases/tag/v1.17.3)].
 Meanwhile, anticipation builds for the release of Phase 4 items and the price oracle, both set to further enhance the storage incentive system.

 The **Research Track** is addressing the last issues before Phase 4 of the storage incentives roadmap goes live on testnet.
 Concurrently, the **JS Track** has launched a series of bee-js versions introducing new functionalities and updates.

 On the Ecosystem side, the Fair Data Protocol team poured additional effort into the general user experience with several fixes and improvements.
-In the **DevRel **section, Swarm’s documentation has been the subject of some significant cleaning to enhance the developer experience.
+In the **DevRel** section, Swarm’s documentation has been the subject of some significant cleaning to enhance the developer experience.

 In case you missed it, you can read the recap from the latest August **Swarm Community Call** [here](https://blog.ethswarm.org/foundation/2023/swarm-community-call-31-august-recap/).
 You are also warmly invited to [join the upcoming Swarm Community Call scheduled for 28 September](https://www.addevent.com/event/Yb18513288) for another great round of updates and discussions about the latest developments in the Swarm network.